 Pulmonary arteriovenous fistula is an abnormal connection between an artery and vein in the lungs.
 As a result, blood passes through the lungs without receiving enough oxygen.

 Pulmonary arteriovenous fistulas are usually the result of abnormal development of the blood vessels of the lung.
-Most occur in people with Rendu-Osler-Weber disease (ROWD), now commonly called hereditary hemorrhagic telangiectasia (HHT).
+Most occur in people with hereditary hemorrhagic telangiectasia (HHT).
 These people often have abnormal blood vessels in many other parts of the body.

-Fistulas also can be a complication of liver disease or lung injury, although this is much less common.
+Fistulas also can be a complication of liver disease or lung injury, although these causes are much less common.